nikanique/spring-rest-framework/README.md

 ## Contact & Issues

-If you have any questions or feedback, please contact the author at nikanique.org@gmail.com.
-Additionally, if you encounter any problems or bugs with the library, kindly create an issue to report them.
+For any questions or feedback, please contact the author at nikanique.org@gmail.com.
+If you encounter any problems or bugs with the library, kindly create an issue to report them.